mremreozan/Data-Scientist-Projects/Predicting Property Price Application in Belgium/readme.md

 ## About The Project

 In this project at Becode we developed an application to predict property price in Belgium.
-We used gradient boosting algorith to create a model in machine learning.
-This application constitute of backend and frontend part.
+We used gradient boosting algorithm to create a model in machine learning.
+This application constitutes of backend and frontend part.
 Everyone can reach this application on internet thanks to Heroku platform.

 ## App-Backend